dotnet-websharper/docs/Install.md

 Developing with WebSharper in Visual Studio currently requires:

-* [Visual Studio 2015 or later][vs] with Web Developer Tools installed (or Visual Studio Express for Web).
+* [Visual Studio 2015 or later][vs] with Web Developer Tools installed.
-Also Visual F# is needed to use WebSharper for F#.
+Also Visual F# Tools is needed to use WebSharper for F#.

 When your environment is ready, download and install the WebSharper `.vsix` file for one or both languages from the [WebSharper download page][downloads].